codewithsom/OutPatientAppointmentAPI/README.md

     }
     ```

+You can use these API endpoints to interact with the OutPatientAppointmentAPI and manage appointments.

 ## Contributing
 Contributions are welcome!
 If you have ideas, bug reports, or feature requests, please open an issue or create a pull request.